-Forget dabbing, the 2015 dance craze that had teens posing with their heads on their elbows.
-The new thing is “T-posing,” forming a T by standing with your feet close together and both arms out to your sides, held parallel to the ground.
-The T-pose is the default stance for characters in 3-D animation programs and many video games, and now meme teens are copying it in real life.
+Stand with your feet close together and both arms out to your sides, held parallel to the ground.
+It’s called a “T-pose,” and it’s the default stance for characters in 3-D animation programs and many video games.
+In the last few years, meme teens started copying it in real life.

 Every game character needs a default pose, something to do when they have no instructions or the code breaks.
 That’s where the T-pose comes in.

 Characters getting stuck in this awkward, stiff position is pretty funny, and memers have long made a joke of it.
 The T-pose is an ancient shitposting tradition dating back to at least 2010, but it was modernized throughout 2017 as a “deep-fried” meme.

 This meme style features layers of grainy artifacts, bright colors, cartoon characters from the 2000s, glowing eyes, and lots of emoji.
 Here’s an example starring Hugh Neutron from the Jimmy Neutron movie and TV series:

 Even kids who don’t know anything about creating 3-D models may have encountered the T-pose while gaming.
 Popular Nintendo games Super Smash Bros. and Super Mario Odyssey both accidentally showed characters doing the pose:

 Glitches in video games can also show characters take up the T-pose.